timsearle/timsearle/README.md

 ### About

-Hello 👋 My name is Tim, I've been developing for Apple platforms since 2011!
+Hello 👋 My name is Tim, I've been developing software professionally since 2009, and specifically for Apple platforms since 2011!

 I'm incredibly passionate about building applications that put the user experience first - details matter!
 Interested in securing mobile applications, user data and respecting user privacy.